AAMani5/digitalaffects/README.md

 * Using Python with no prior knowledge
 * Using machine learning algorithms and understanding them
 * Getting the right datasets to train our classifier
+* Refining the classifier
 * Implementing a dynamic front-end interface with Flask, Javascript and JQuery
 * Figuring out how to pinpoint and process the right data from external APIs
+* Maintaining energy levels and work output at a steady rate
+* Cutting features to keep the end goal realistic

 ## Contributing Code